HL7/smart-health-cards-and-links/input/pagecontent/index.md

 ### Overview

-Paper medical records, such as vaccination records or insurance cards, are easily lost or  damaged, and are often not on-hand when they're needed.
-Paper records are also difficult to authenticate, creating concerns about forgeries in situations such as the COVID-19 pandemic.
+Paper medical records--such as vaccination histories and insurance cards--are easily lost or damaged, are difficult to authenticate, and are often not on-hand when they’re needed.

-SMART Health Cards and SMART Health Links are FHIR-based standards that address these challenges, enabling patients to receive their health information and share it with others in a tamper-proof and verifiable digital form, using QR codes, mobile apps and web sites.
+SMART Health Cards and Links are FHIR-based standards that address these challenges, enabling individuals to receive their health information and share it with others in a tamper-proof and verifiable digital form.They provide a digital version of an individual's clinical information that can be kept at the ready and easily shared with others when the need arises--using a QR code, mobile app or web browser.

+* [SMART Health Cards](cards-user-stories.html) allow an individual to keep a copy of their important health records with them and easily share this information with others.
+They contain a secure QR code and may be saved digitally or printed on paper.
+SMART Health Cards build on international open standards and decentralized infrastructure to provide end-user privacy and the ability to work across organizational and jurisdictional boundaries

+* [SMART Health Links](links-user-stories.html) add the ability to store and share more information than can be kept on a single SMART Health Card, and provide sharing options including limited-time access, long-term sharing of data that can evolve over time, and protecting access with a PIN that can be communicated to the recipient out-of-band.

-Together SMART Health Cards and Links provide options that support different patient goals--from keeping a small amount of verifiable medical information on-hand to authorizing a trusted party to access their entire medical record.
+Together SMART Health Cards and Links provide options that support multiple goals--from keeping a small amount of verifiable medical information close by to authorizing a trusted party to access their entire medical record.
+They empower individuals with secure, equitable, and privacy-preserving access to their clinical information.

 <p></p>